-The part that colour plays on the psychology of the individual cannot be underestimated.
+The part that colour plays in the psychology of the individual cannot be underestimated.
 Our immediate environment influences our brain and can affect our thinking, emotions and behaviours.
-The colours we’re surrounded by can calm or stimulate our minds and make us feel more focussed or more creative.
+The colours we’re surrounded by can calm or stimulate our minds and make us feel more focused or more creative.

 Colour can change our feelings or heighten feelings we’re already experiencing.
 It can impact our mood positively or negatively.
 Colour has also been shown to have an important role in increasing productivity, which is a key reason for its significance in workplace design.

 Why the Pantone Colour of The Year Is Significant

 The Pantone Color Institute forecasts global colour trends and gives companies colour advice in many different areas.
 This includes brand identity, product development and marketing.